Windows 10 driver installation

-- Click on Start Menu button in lower left corner and then right click on File Explorer and choose Manage.
+- Click on the Start Menu button in lower left corner and then right click on File Explorer and choose Manage.

 - Select Device Manager from the left hand margin.
 Scroll down until you see Monitors, then click on the arrow to expand.
 You should see Generic PNP Monitor as one of the items listed.

-Windows 10 will only show reference to "Generic PnP Monitor" under monitor tab and under device manager.
+Windows 10 will only show reference to "Generic PnP Monitor" under the monitor tab and under device manager.

 Video Card Drivers

 Check the Device Manager for a problem with the video card drivers.
 Video card drivers must also be updated to be compatible with Windows 10 to get the full functionality from the display.
 If there is a yellow exclamation mark under the display adapter section or if there are generic display drivers loaded, the monitor may not display the correct resolution or the monitor will not be seen as a secondary display.
 A message like the one below may also appear during or after updating to Windows 10.
-The image below displays an NVIDIA video card but the problem can occur with any video card that does not have updated Windows 10 drivers.
+The image below displays a NVIDIA video card, but the problem can occur with any video card that does not have updated Windows 10 drivers.
 In this case, drivers for the systems video card must be updated.
-Drivers can be located from the computer’s manufacturer or the video adapter manufacture’s website.
+Drivers can be located from the computer’s manufacturer or the video adapter manufacturer’s website.

 Does the computer allow the monitors native/prime resolution in display properties?